danieldonoghue/vault-sync-operator/docs/VM-DEPLOYMENT-README.md

 ## Security Considerations
 - All resources use proper RBAC with minimal required permissions
 - The operator runs as non-root user
-- Metrics endpoint is protected with kube-rbac-proxy
+- Metrics endpoint is protected with built-in Controller-Runtime authentication and authorization

 ## Support